 Diet and nutrition

-Your Mayo Clinic transplant team includes a dietitian who can discuss your specific diet needs and questions with you.
+Your transplant team includes a dietitian who can discuss your specific diet needs and questions with you.

-Maintaining a healthy lifestyle through diet and exercise is just as important for living-organ donors as it is for everyone else.
+Maintaining a healthy lifestyle through diet and exercise is just as important for living kidney donors as it is for everyone else.